vegaprotocol/documentation/docs/node-operators/how-to/maintain-multisig-contract.md

 Alternatively they can also be submitted through Etherscan by naviagating to the contract address and clicking on the tabs `Contract` followed by `Write Contract`, and then expanding then `add_signer/remove_signer` function.
 You can then fill in the required fields using the information retrieved earlier from a data node, connect a Web3 wallet, and then click `Write`.

 :::caution Submit using the correct Ethereum keys
 The Ethereum wallet you use to connect to Etherscan, or use to submit the transaction programatically, must have the address that matches the `submitter` fields returned by the data node's API.
-If it is not then the transaction will fail as the signatures are tied to a the submitter.
+If it is not then the transaction will fail as the signatures are tied to the submitter.
 :::